michelelacorte/SwipeableCard/README.md

 ##CHANGELOG

 **Coming Soon Version**
-- Added Attribute to XML (see [Preview](https://github.com/michelelacorte/SwipeableCard/blob/master/ATTRS.md))
+- Added Attribute to XML (see [Attribute Table](https://github.com/michelelacorte/SwipeableCard/blob/master/ATTRS.md))
-- New version of App demo (release on Play Store)
+- New version of App demo (release on [Play Store](https://play.google.com/store/apps/details?id=it.michelelacorte.exampleswipeablecard))
 - Multiple instance of `SwipeableCard` in the same class with `init(..)` method
 - Improved `SwipeableCard` class
 - Improved `OptionView` and `OptionViewAdditional` and other class with annotations and more bug fix